-Trees
+Landscaping and Trees

-The Wildlife Ordinance requires that any Significant tree (one with a trunk that has a trunk that is 12" or more in diameter and/or taller than 35 feet) that is removed or dies be replaced with two new trees, that a native tree be added for each 1000sf of added building, prohibits earth work and construction within the dripline of a large tree, etc , and requires the homeowner to apply to the Planning Department for an Administrative Clearance to do any of these things.
-I am concerned that the Planning Department has not considered the unintended consequences of the blanket tree regulations in the Wildlife Ordinance.
+The Wildlife Ordinance requires that, for any new landscaping within 30 feet of any structure, 50% of the area must be planted with native species chosen from the "Preferred Plant List", and from 30 feet to the property line 75% of the area must be planted with these plants.
+The Wildlife Ordinance also requires that a Significant tree (one with a trunk that has a trunk that is 12" or more in diameter and/or taller than 35 feet) that is removed or dies be replaced with two new trees, that a native tree be added for each 1000sf of added building, prohibits earth work and construction within the dripline of a large tree, etc , and requires the homeowner to apply to the Planning Department for an Administrative Clearance to do any of these things.

+Many of the Wildlife Ordinance landscaping and tree regulations run counter to the Planning Department commissioned PAWS report recommendations, and I am concerned that the Planning Department has not considered the unintended consequences of the these regulations in the Wildlife Ordinance.